-If you prefer to invest in tax-deferred accounts because you believe you tax rate will be lower in retirement, then the Roth 401(k) is not the right investment vehicle for you.
-You are better off with a Traditional 401(k) or IRA option.
+If you prefer to invest in tax-deferred accounts because you believe your tax rate will be lower in retirement, then the Roth 401(k) is not the right investment vehicle for you.
+You are better off with a Traditional 401(k) or a Traditional IRA.

 3. No Penalty-Free Early Withdrawals

 One of the biggest benefits of a Roth IRA is that you can withdraw your contributions at any time.
 Since you already paid income tax on the money before it was invested, you can pull the fund out whenever you want.
 (You cannot withdraw earnings until retirement, just contributions.)